Education and teaching

 Mentor

 Mentor is an information system for students, parents and school staff.
-Guardians and students receive a Mentor password.
-On the family page, guardians can view their children's schedules, homework, educational assessments, attendance and more.
+Guardians and students receive passwords for Mentor.
+On the family page, guardians can see, among other things:

 Curriculum plans